SiebeA/CorpusNormalization/README.md

   - **PF call** **Writes the MTN.txt files to a .xls* file** with the original filename with `_MTN` appended to it:
     - `cd .../TN_w_IRISA/ ; python3 pf_multi_txt_to_excel.py`

-## The core of the proccess, the ATN tool: the e2e_normalization.sh script.
+## The e2e_normalization.sh script.

+This is the  core of the ATN-stage of the program, it executes all the scripts and commands that are used to make the automatic text normalizations.

 Takes places in the `e2e_normalization.sh`.
 This is a normalization program, originally written in Perl by glecorve: https://github.com/glecorve/irisa-text-normalizer/tree/00ab6459630874a1b2369a6fb8423e1728154c0d; thereafter there were some funcunality added by pe-honnet: https://ghe.exm-platform.com/pe-honnet/tl_lm_resources/tree/master/normalizers/irisa_normalizer; and finally by me: https://ghe.exm-platform.com/siebe-albers/TN_w_IRISA/tree/528228c8b9c99c5f6c0e945e4d0f09d2db55bde7.

+# Configured normalization parameters

-### Some of the Normalization parameters that are set for the ATN tool (and mentioning some of their caveats):
+Some of the normalization paramaters that are set for the ATN tool (and mentioning some of their caveats):

 - Abbreviations:
   -  Initialism are capitalized and splitted e.g.' F B I', as well as Acronyms (the ATN tool cannot distinguish them, therefore the letters of the acronyms must be joined manually *[if time allows, there are perhaps ways, perhaps by entity tagging or word list references, to integrate the functionality of distinguishing the two and automate this part of the normalization process as well* ]).
   - Their plurals are normalized as, e.g. F B I 's' ???????????????????????????????/